Hazelnut Thumbprint Cookies with Jam

 - 1 teaspoon pure vanilla extract

 - Preheat the oven to 350°F (180°C) with a rack in the center position.
-Line two large baking sheets with parchment paper (or silicone baking mat).
+Line two half sheet pans with parchment paper.
 Whisk together the all-purpose flour, hazelnut flour, and salt in a medium bowl and set aside.

 - Combine the softened butter, granulated sugar, and orange zest in the bowl of a stand mixer fitted with a paddle attachment.
 Beat together on medium-high speed until light and fluffy, 3 to 4 minutes.
 Add the vanilla extract and mix thoroughly.

-- Scoop the dough with a small cookie scoop (or spoon) and using your hands, roll each scoop into 1-inch diameter balls.
-Place the balls 2 inches apart on the baking sheets (roughly 12 cookies per sheet).
-Holding the cookie balls steady with one hand, press a hole into the center of each cookie with the end of a wooden spoon (or you can use your thumb), pushing down until just before you reach the baking sheet.
-If the edges crack at all, press the edges back together into a circle.
+- Using a small cookie scoop or spoon, shape and roll the dough into 1-inch diameter balls.
+Place the cookie dough balls 2 inches apart on the lined sheet pans (roughly 12 cookies per sheet).
+Holding the dough steady with one hand, indent a hole into the center of each dough using the end of a wooden spoon (or you can use your thumb), pushing down until just before you reach the sheet pan.
+If the edges of the dough cracks, press the edges back together into a circle.

 - Bake the cookies for 16 to 18 minutes, or until the bottoms of the cookies are lightly golden.
-Allow the cookies to cool on the baking sheets for about 3 minutes before transferring them to a cooling rack to cool completely.
-Using a fine-meshed sieve, dust the cookies lightly with confectioners' sugar.
+Allow the cookies to cool on the sheet pans for about 3 minutes before transferring them to a cooling rack to cool completely.
+Using a fine-meshed sieve, dust the cookies lightly with powdered sugar.
+Set aside.

 - In a small saucepan, heat the jam or preserves, stirring frequently, until it reaches a boil.
 It will be smooth and thick.
-Remove the jam from the heat and spoon ½ to 1 teaspoon of jam into the center of each cookie.
+Remove the jam from the heat and spoon ½ to 1 teaspoon of the jam into the center of each cookie.
 Allow the jam to cool and set completely.